sjhorn/sjhorn.github.io/_posts/2015-05-24-woman-help-make-the-best-teams.markdown

 ### So how can you make the best teams?

  1. **Get and keep your teams "gender diverse"** - find ways to attract a balance of women and men on your teams.
 The improved balance between cooperation and competition will make it worth the effort.
- 2. **Create team incentives** - women who are already tend towards team work will be rewarded and men will be encouraged to engage in teamwork of individual gain.
+ 2. **Create team incentives** -  those who prefer team work will be rewarded and those who prefer reward will be encouraged to engage in teamwork.
- 3. **Be aware of over/under confidence**.
-Understand the skills of your team members and be sure to help facilitate women who may not take on more risk balanced with men who take on too much.
+ 3. **Be aware of under confidence** - understand the skills of your team so you can encourage participation in stretch goals and challenges, even if there is a lack of confidence - this gives everyone an equal chance to grow their experience.